Overview of Call Control and Routing

 - Directory and identity management services — Lightweight Directory Access Protocol (LDAP) provides applications with a standard method for accessing and potentially modifying the information stored in a directory.
 Likewise, identity management and single sign-on ensure that user access and identification is secure.
 These capabilities enable companies to centralize all user information in a single repository available to several applications, resulting in better access to the information and a reduction in maintenance costs through the ease of making adds, moves, and changes.

 The chapters in this part of the SRND cover the features, components, and services mentioned above.
 Each chapter provides an introduction to the component or service, followed by discussions surrounding architecture, high availability, and design considerations.
 The chapters focus on design-related aspects of the applications and services rather than product-specific support and configuration information, which is covered in the related product documentation.

 This part of the SRND includes the following chapters:

-This chapter examines the potential for oversubscribing IP links, which causes the voice and video quality for calls to become unacceptable.
+This chapter examines bandwidth management techniques and the potential for oversubscribing IP links, which causes the voice and video quality for calls to become unacceptable.
 It also examines the use of call admission control to allow only a certain number of simultaneous calls on the network at a given time to prevent oversubscription.
-This chapter covers call admission control types, including location-based call admission control, as well as design and deployment guidelines for successfully deploying admission control services.
+This chapter covers quality of service (QoS) and call admission control types, including location-based call admission control, as well as design and deployment guidelines for successfully deploying QoS and admission control services.

 This chapter explores dial plan features and functions that enable the call processing application to route calls to appropriate destinations.
 The chapter considers various aspects of dial plan services, including dial plan constructs, dial plan numbering options and design considerations, classes of restriction, inbound and outbound calling features, and dial plan and call routing redundancy mechanisms.